acoppes/acoppes/site/_drafts/tdd-games.markdown

 I've been using TDD for years in different projects.
 I feel it has great value as a design process that could be applied at different layers of abstraction, not only for code.

-I normally start thinking on how I want to validate a new content or feature.
-Then, I create the context and actions to validate it (the test) and when that fails I move into implementing it.
-Sometimes that could be done using just one unit test, others it might need an entire scene with a complex setting.
+I normally start by thinking on how I want to validate a new content or feature.
+Then, I create the context and actions (the test) to validate it and when that fails I move into its implementation.
+Sometimes that could be done using just one unit test, others it need an entire scene with a complex setting.
 This blog post is about the latter.

 To implement a new content or feature a combination code, configurations and assets is required.